Judge blocks parts of South Carolina immigration law

 GET TOUGH

-South Carolina is among states that have enacted tough laws against illegal immigration in the past two years, citing inaction by the federal government that has left a void in immigration policy.
+South Carolina is among the states that have enacted tough new laws against illegal immigration in the last two years, citing inaction by the federal government that has left a void in immigration policy.

 There are an estimated 11.2 million illegal immigrants in the United States, according to the Pew Hispanic Center.